umgbhalla/dotfiles/README.md

 #### Creating a User <a name="creatinguser"></a>

 1. Create a user.
 This is the user you will use to log in.
-I will create a username of `sam`.
+I will create a user named `sam`.
     ```
     useradd -m -g wheel sam
     passwd sam